YJiangcm/MSBD_5001_kaggle/README.md

 The train.csv and test.csv are downloaded from the kaggle competitions, and the weather.csv is crawled from  http://www.worldweatheronline.com/.

-## 1. This folder contains 1 subfolder and 4 files:
+## 1. The "MSBD_5001_kaggle" folder contains 1 subfolder and 4 files:

 ---------- data \
 -------------------- train.csv (containing the train dataset) \